ZeyuT/CarND-Behavioral-Cloning-P3/README.md

 ![left][image2] ![left_flip][image4]

-For the images from the left, right cameras, I set a collection value to calculate corresponding steering angles based on steering angles in ¡®driving_log.csv¡¯, which were the steering angles for the center cameras.
+For the images from the left, right cameras, I set a collection value to calculate corresponding steering angles based on steering angles in _driving_log.csv_, which were the steering angles for the center cameras.
 Here is the formula:

 _angle_left = angle_center + correction_